varigence/docs/bimlstudio/release-notes/bimlstudio-2019.1.md

 * Added support for `Office365` linked services, datasets, copy sources and copy sinks.
 * Added support for `GoogleAdWords` linked services, datasets, copy sources and copy sinks.
 * Placed a 40 activity limit on pipeline nodes.
+* Changed `SqlServerLinkedServiceBase` linked service `StoredProcedureName` property to an attribute from a child.

 ## Bimlc.exe
 * Fixed issue where bimlc.resp files were getting generated with the wrong flag syntax for `BuildDocumentation` setting.